What are the different kinds of data models?

 (iv) A network model permits a record to have more than one parent.

-(c) Ease of data access : In the network database terminology, a relationship is a set.
-Each set comprises of two types of records an owner record and a member record.
+(c) Ease of data access: In the network database terminology, a relationship is a set.
+Each set comprises two types of records, an owner record, and a member record.

-(d) Data integrity : In a network model, no member can exist without an owner.
+(d) Data integrity: In a network model, no member can exist without an owner.
 A user must therefore first define the owner record and then the member record.
-This ensures the data integrity.
+This ensures data integrity.

 Disadvantages of network data model :

-(a) System complexity : In a network model, data are accessed one record at a time.
-Therefore, a user friendly database management system cannot be created using the network model.
+(a) System complexity: In a network model, it accesses data one record at a time.
+Therefore, a user-friendly database management system cannot be created using the network model.

-(b) Lack of structural independence : Making structural modifications to the database is very difficult in the network database model as the data access method is navigational.
+(b) Lack of structural independence: Making structural modifications to the database is very difficult in the network database model as the data access method is navigational.
 Any changes made to the database structure require the application programs to be modified before they can access data.
-Though the network database model achieves data independence, but it still fails to achieve structural independence.
+Though the network database model achieves data independence, it still fails to achieve structural independence.